Ketamine-Assisted Psychotherapy (KAP)

 Do I have to have a referral from a mental health provider?

-Yes.
-We require a referral from a mental health provider.
+Ideally, we receive a referral from a mental health provider.
 Often clients come to us after a series of other treatment experiences.
 It is important to us to coordinate care with your referring provider.

 Can I come for one ketamine session rather than engage in the program?

-No. Widening Circles provides high quality, integrative care.
+Yes, we have created an introductory offering that includes assessment, preparation, one KAP session and an integration session.
+Widening Circles provides high quality, integrative care.
 It is important to us that you have a solid experience with preparation and integration to optimize your treatment experience.

 What is ketamine and why is it being used in mental health and substance use disorder treatment?